AllenNeuralDynamics/harp.core.rp2040/README.md

 At this point you do one of the following:
 * drag-and-drop the created **\*.uf2** file into the mass storage device that appears on your pc.
 * flash with [picotool](https://github.com/raspberrypi/picotool)
 ---

+# Using Bonsai
+Native packages exist in Bonsai for communicating with devices that speak Harp protocol.
+For more information on reading data or writing commands to your custom new harp device, see the [Harp Tech Bonsai notes](https://harp-tech.org/articles/operators.html).

+---
 # Developer Notes